- 1. Winnie-The-Pooh by A. A. Milne

 How are stories beneficial for children?

 Reading stories can help kids learn new words, sounds, and languages.
-For the early development of a kid, children’s books that provide value are vital.
+For a kid’s early development, children’s books that provide value are vital.
 These books can help to spark kids’ imagination and curiosity.

 How do stories help children learn?